VictoriaMachado/atprotocommunitywiki/pds-implementations.md

 title: PDS Implementations
 description: A list of known PDS implementations.
 published: true
-date: 2025-03-25T19:38:04.512Z
+date: 2025-03-25T21:24:05.053Z
 tags: pds, protocol, github
 editor: markdown
-dateCreated: 2025-03-25T19:38:04.512Z
+dateCreated: 2025-03-25T20:31:11.492Z
 ---

 # PDS Implementations

 *(NB: I started with things that are active / well-known, trying to avoid stale repos.
-Definitely add items that are ongoign though, no matter how WIP.
+Definitely add items that are ongoing though, no matter how WIP.
 Maybe someone will be stokjed to contrib!)*

 ## Production-Ready